 Bladder Cancer Research Centre launches at the University of Birmingham

-A new research centre which aims to overcome barriers for a common, but often overlooked cancer has opened at the University of Birmingham with a virtual launch event.
+A new research centre which aims to overcome barriers for a common, but often overlooked cancer has opened at the University of Birmingham with a virtual launch event this week.

 Bladder cancer is relatively common cancer in the UK, with over 10,000 patients diagnosed each year in the UK and approximately 40-50,000 patients living with the disease at any one time.
 Despite this, the disease is subject to a disproportionately small amount of research funding in comparison to other cancers and as such, bladder cancer patients have not benefitted from many of the advances seen in other areas of cancer research.

 Bringing together a multi-disciplinary team from the University’s Institute of Cancer and Genomic Sciences, School of Biosciences, and the School of Engineering, the Bladder Cancer Research Centre (BCRC) will build upon the work of the existing Bladder Cancer Research Group to translate biomedical science into healthcare benefits for bladder cancer patients.
 The dedicated centre has been funded through a combination of University investment and philanthropic donations, which to date, total £1 million.

 The centre will be led under the directorship of Mr Richard T. Bryan, Senior Research Fellow at the Institute of Cancer and Genomic Sciences, with all work centring around a number of core themes.
 This includes research into biomarkers and proteomics, led by Dr Douglas Ward, genomics and bioinformatics led by Dr Roland Arnold, novel therapeutics led by Dr Farhat Khanim, bio-medical engineering led by Professor Duncan Shepherd and clinical research and clinical trials led by Mr Prashant Patel.